be99inner/ansible-fluentbit/README.md

 # Role Name

-Ansible to install and configure Fluentbit
+Ansible role to install and configure Fluentbit.

 ## Requirements